-Courtney Kalbacker is an opera performer, director, and producer based in the Baltimore/Washington, D.C. area.
+Courtney Kalbacker is an opera performer, director, educator, and producer based in the Baltimore/Washington, D.C. area.
 A dynamic coloratura soprano, Kalbacker was a district winner of the Metropolitan Opera National Council Auditions.
 She sings regularly with the Washington National Opera as a soprano chorister and principal ensemble member and has appeared locally with Annapolis Opera, Lyric Opera Baltimore, Hub Opera Ensemble, and others.
 Favorite past principal roles include Zerbinetta, Ariadne auf Naxos; Mrs. Ford, Die Lustigen Weiber von Windsor; Baby Doe, The Ballad of Baby Doe; Adele, Die Fledermaus; Mabel, The Pirates of Penzance; and Angelina, Trial by Jury.
 Kalbacker’s performances as the originator of the one-woman monodrama The Young Wife (by Katarzyna Brochocka) were highly acclaimed internationally at the Warsaw Chamber Opera and Kingshead Theatre, London, as well as locally at the 2013 Capital Fringe Festival.